smartcontracts/simple-optimism-node/README.md

 docker compose down -v
 ```

+Will completely wipe the node by removing the volumes that were created for each container.
+Note that this is a destructive action, be very careful!

 ### Logs

 ```sh
 docker compose logs <service name (see docker-compose.yml)>
 ```

+Will display the logs for a given service.
+You can also follow along with the logs for a service in real time by adding the flag `-f`.

 ### Update

 ```sh
 docker compose pull
 ```

+Will download the latest images for any services where you haven't hard-coded a service version.
+Updates are regularly pushed to improve the stability of Optimism nodes or to introduce new quality-of-life features like better logging and better metrics.
+I recommend that you run this command every once in a while (once a week should be more than enough).
+If you intend to maintain an Optimism node for a long time, it's also worth subscribing to the [Optimism Public Changelog](https://changelog.optimism.io/) via either [RSS](https://changelog.optimism.io/feed.xml) or the [optimism-announce@optimism.io mailing list](https://groups.google.com/a/optimism.io/g/optimism-announce).

 ## What's Included